 - Strikes – Key elements of a strike plan that you need to know

-This program has been pre-approved by the Society for Human Resource Management for 14 Professional Development Credits (PDCs) towards the SHRM-SCP or SHRM-CP.
+This program is preapproved by the Society for Human Resource Management for 14 Professional Development Credits (PDCs) toward the SHRM-CP or SHRM-SCP.

 Benefits and Learning Outcomes

-- Redefine the role of a union standard
+- Redefine the role of a union steward

 - Handle rogue union committee members

-- Respond to union committee’s claim that they cannot sell a critical management demand
+- Respond to union committee’s claim that it cannot sell a critical management demand

-A segment of the program is devoted to an open forum where you and other workshop members can receive analysis and strategic planning ideas for your own negotiations from both the instructors and other attendees.
+A segment of the program is devoted to an open forum in which you and other workshop members can receive analysis and strategic planning ideas for your own negotiations from both the instructors and attendees.

-- Learn how to apply an economic value to items historically viewed as non-economic
+- Learn how to apply economic value to items historically viewed as non-economic

 - Develop obtainable goals and objectives, as well as supporting data and documentation, for use at the table